 NB.
 This chapter may not be fully understandable if one has not read first the preceding chapter on concepts of consciousness.

 In the previous chapter, we had a look at three different concepts of consciousness and explained why we choose for the integral concept which holds that consciousness is not something that only humans have, but a dynamic aspect of absolutely everything in existence.
 One area where the integral understanding of consciousness offers a more satisfactory explanation of reality than the mainstream physicalist concept is the evolution of our own species.
-While many people still accept Darwin's mechanistic explanation of evolution in terms of chance mutations and survival of the fittest, when it is used as an explanatory framework for psychology and the social sciences, something crucial is clearly missing.
+While many people still accept a simplified, mechanistic version of Darwin's ideas on evolution in terms of chance mutations and survival of the fittest, when it is used as an explanatory framework for psychology and the social sciences, something crucial is clearly missing.
 It is as if one discusses a temple or cathedral only in terms of its structural stability and the functioning of its sewer system, or as if one studies a painting by Leonardo da Vinci only in terms of the physical properties of the paint he used.
 However interesting such things may be by themselves, they are not commensurate to the nature of the subject1 and given the role science plays in modern society, this is not a small, innocent mistake.

 For those who are interested, here is the story as told in the Mundaka Upanishad.